Is Fed Junk Bond ETF Buying a Big Deal? | ETF Trends

 It was only a few weeks ago when the sky was falling because bond ETFs were trading at a perceived discount.
 Now the sky is falling because they’re trading at a perceived premium.

-First, the core plan is still to buy investment grade bonds.
-They expanded that definition to include bonds rated BB- currently (the very best of junk) as long as they had been true investment grade before March 22nd.
-On the surface this makes sense.
-They need to pick some line in the sand, or they risk ending up churning their own portfolio each time a bond gets downgraded.
+First, the core plan is still to buy investment-grade bonds.
+They expanded that definition to include bonds rated BB- currently (the very best of junk) as long as they had been true investment grade before March 22.
+On the surface, this makes sense.
+They need to pick some line in the sand, or they risk ending up churning their portfolio each time a bond gets downgraded.
 That wouldn’t be market stabilizing, it would be destabilizing.
 So I get that part.

-The potential way around all of this “in-or-out” is of course the part of the program where the Fed will be buying ETFs.
+The possible way around all of this “in-or-out” is, of course, the part of the program where the Fed will be buying ETFs.
 The thing that shocked the high yield market was the inclusion of this language in the April 9 statement:

 “Eligible ETFs.
 The Facility also may purchase U.S.-listed ETFs whose investment objective is to provide broad exposure to the market for U.S. corporate bonds.
 The preponderance of ETF holdings will be of ETFs whose primary investment objective is exposure to U.S. investment-grade corporate bonds, and the remainder will be in ETFs whose primary investment objective is exposure to U.S. high-yield corporate bonds.”